KQM-git/TCL/docs/general-mechanics/overworld.md

 * Treasure Compass range:
   * Treasure Compass detection depends on the chest rendering.
 Chest rendering suffers from an ItDepends™ .
   * Chest rendering seems to be square, off-set from chest, 360m x 360m for some while 180m x 180m for others.
-* The Cryo element is able to be applied to many overworld objects, such as ores and animals.
-Additionally, it has been demonstrated that some overworld objects can hold Cryo without said Cryo being visible through elemental sight.
+* The Cryo Element is able to be applied to many overworld objects, such as ores and animals.
+Additionally, it has been demonstrated that some overworld objects can hold Cryo without said Cryo being visible through Elemental sight.
 * Flying Anemo Slimes and Bloaty Floaty bubbles have hitboxes that can move characters.
 * It is possible to view the prompt \(but not catch fish\) from far above and below the fishing spot.
   * In addition to this, it is possible to catch fish from underwater.